Denny Laine: Personal life and death

 Laine was briefly married to Jo Jo Laine, with whom he had a son Laine Hines and a daughter Heidi Jo Hines.
 He had three other children from other relationships.
 Laine married Elizabeth Mele in July 2023.
 They resided in Florida.

+Laine had a relationship with Helen Grant, the daughter of Led Zeppelin manager Peter Grant.
+They had a daughter named Lucianne, born in 1987.

 Laine contracted COVID-19 in 2022, and he then had multiple surgeries for lung issues, including a collapsed lung.
 After his wife launched a GoFundMe page, Laine's musician friends and supporters organised a benefit concert at the Troubadour nightclub in West Hollywood, California, on 27 November 2023.

 Laine died from interstitial lung disease in Naples, Florida, on 5 December 2023, at the age of 79.
 His wife announced his death on his official Facebook and Instagram pages.